 Pick up your beef at the butcher shop in Santa Rosa or Penngrove when they call you to say it’s ready.
 They have limited freezer space, and want you to pick up within a week or so

-Pay the butcher fee at pickup
+Pay the harvest fee and processing fee at pickup.

 Share cuts with friends and family that day, or store in your chest freezer.